 Project funded by Creative Ireland and Kildare County Council through the Creative Communities initiative.

-Phase 1 is now complete and the archive of oral testimony, images of interviewees and archival material can be viewed on our dedicated website.
+Phase 1 and 2 are now complete and we are seeking funding so we can realise Phase 3.
+The full archive of oral testimony, images of interviewees and archival material can be viewed on our dedicated website.

 Click here to follow progress of our project on Instagram